This post may contain affiliate links. Please read my disclosure policy.

 Topinambour is not unusual anymore, but it only appeared in all supermarkets recently.

-I cooked the Topinambour for Halloween, and you can read about its benefits in the post: Halloween Food Ideas: The Spooky, The Healthy and The Evil
+I cooked the Topinambour for Halloween, and you can read about its benefits in the post: The Healthy Jerusalem Artichoke Soup

 The Chicory Puntarelle is a fantastic vegetable, which I have not seen around too much.

 It is very common in Italy around this time of the year, and you should be able to find it in the market in Ventimiglia.

 Puntarelle alla Romana is a classic during this season in Rome.

 Normally we remove the long leaves and separate the single tooth heads.

 The shoots are then cut lengthwise into thin slices and seasoned with a vinaigrette made with olive oil, salt, anchovies, garlic, and lemon.